 Honors in Philosophy

 The Department of Philosophy encourages outstanding students to enhance their undergraduate experience by participating in the Honors College (http://honors.gsu.edu/), and the Department offers a variety of honors experiences for students, including classroom experiences and individual research opportunities.
 All members of the Honors College are eligible for these experiences.
-Students not in the Honors College who have a GPA of 3.0 or higher may register for one honors section before becoming a member of the Honors College.
+Students not in the Honors College who have a GPA of 3.0 or higher may register for one honors section before applying for admission to the Honors College (application opens each spring for fall Honors admission consideration).
 All students with a GPA of 3.3 or higher and who are in good standing are eligible to complete an honors thesis.
 The Department encourages all eligible students to take advantage of these opportunities.

 Honors in the Classroom